 The underlying file format for SQLite databases does not change in incompatible ways.
-There are literally hundreds of billions, perhaps trillions, of SQLite database files in circulation and the SQLite developers are committing to supporting those files for decades into the future.
+There are literally trillions of SQLite database files in circulation and the SQLite developers are committing to supporting those files for decades into the future.

 *** DRAFT ***